Italian PM Draghi looks doomed after parties snub confidence vote | Politics

 - Italy

-Italy's government imploded on Wednesday when some of Prime Minister Mario Draghi's main coalition partners snubbed a confidence vote he had called to try to end divisions and renew their alliance.
+Italy's government crumbled on Wednesday when three of Prime Minister Mario Draghi's main coalition partners snubbed a confidence vote he had called to try to end divisions and renew their alliance.
+Draghi won the vote in the upper house by 95 to 38 but with many dozens of senators absenting themselves, leaving his 18-month-old administration in tatters with an early election in September or October the most likely outcome.

-Draghi had tendered his resignation last week, but President Sergio Mattarella turned him down and told him to go before parliament to see if he could revive the 18-month-old administration.
-Speaking to the upper house, Draghi set out a series of issues facing Italy ranging from the war in Ukraine to social inequality and rising prices, and said political parties needed to get behind him if he was to steer the country to elections due in the first half of 2023.

-"The only way, if we want to stay together, is to rebuild this pact, with courage, altruism and credibility," Draghi said in an uncompromising speech to the Senate, adding that many Italians wanted the coalition to carry on.
-But his call for unity appeared to have fallen on deaf ears, as conservative parties within the coalition said they would remain in the cabinet only if 5-Star was excluded.
+Draghi had earlier made a plea for unity and set out a series of issues facing Italy ranging from the war in Ukraine to social inequality and rising prices.
+"The only way, if we want to stay together, is to rebuild this pact, with courage, altruism and credibility," Draghi said in an uncompromising speech to the Senate, adding that many Italians wanted the coalition to carry on until elections due early next year.

-If Draghi decides there is not sufficient unity in his coalition, he will almost certainly resign, opening the way for early elections in September or October.
-"The Italian parliament has gone against the will of the people," the head of Italy's centre-left Democratic Party (PD), another coalition party, said on Wednesday.
+The crisis comes at a tough time for debt-laden Italy, the third largest economy in the euro zone, where borrowing costs have risen sharply as the European Central Bank starts tightening its monetary policy.
+European Economy Commissioner Paolo Gentiloni said on Twitter that the "irresponsible" move against Draghi could lead to a "perfect storm" and "difficult months ahead" for Italy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)